bhowmikudayan/springboot-jpa-h2-imgur/README.md

 • Upload, view and delete images after authorizing the username/password.

-image can be uploaded from postman by attaching some image, the api internally will cal imgur upload api to upload into imgur, image url will be updated along with employee
+image can be uploaded from postman by attaching some image, the api internally will cal imgur upload api to upload into imgur, image url will be updated along with employee id.

-Security: basic authentication to be provided while upload, view, delete id/pass : udayan/password
+Security: Spring security for basic auth implented. basic authentication to be provided while upload, view, delete id/pass : udayan/password

 while uploading into imgur, oauth2 is configured as per instruction